vjhansen/CPlusPlus/README.md

 }
 ```

-#### Create a class SecretAgent where the access to class Human is private.
+#### Create a class SecretAgent where the access to class Human is private

 Add the data number (007 or similar) include this get and set methods, verify that these can be used in the main(), while the others can not.

 ```cpp